JDGonzal/SeleniumFreeRange/README.md

 Feature: Test Google seach functionality

-Scenario: As a user I enter a search criteria in Google Given I am on the Google seach page
+Scenario: As a user I enter a search criteria in Google Given I am on the Google search page
   When I enter a search criteria
-  And click on the seach button
+  And click on the search button
   Then the results match the criteria
 ```
 2. En la carpeta "src/test/java", crear dos carpetas "pages" y "steps".